ReiMatsuzaki/cbasis/README.md

 - erfc.hpp : evaluations of real and complex error functions
 - prim.hpp : STO and GTO
 - lcomb.hpp: linear combinations of primitive basis
+- op.hpp: linear operator object
 - hatom.hpp: hydrogen atom eigensolutions

+# todo

+ - refactoring for linear operators
+ - python bindings only LinearComb?
+ - consider for create new operator from existing one (e.g. Hamiltonian of Hydrogen atom)